-The following is part of our Transform 2022 series, please keep an eye out on our blog in the coming weeks for additional learnings from this event.
+The following is part of our Transform 2022 series, check out our blog for additional learnings from this event.

 Video is growing up, and just like any coming of age story, the process can be far from linear.
 However, while video is becoming more complex and the opportunities are constantly evolving, the need to provide measurable business outcomes for our clients, regardless of tactic, has not changed.